 I have a new and exciting way to decide what kind of DIY Pillow I want to make.
 I find a really expensive pillow online and then make a better version for a fraction of the retail cost.

 How awesome is that?

-This pillow is from anthropologie.
-I like that it was painted and I love the french knot embroider.
+This pillow is from Anthropologie.
+I like that it was painted and I love the french knot embroidery.
 I wasn’t crazy about the colors but I knew I wanted to make something similar.

 Here is the pillow online:

 My decorative DIY pillow looks like this.

 I know it looks a bit different.
 But I honestly think mine is cuter.
 Ok, I think it is way more cuter.

 If you look closely you can see that I painted a white pillow pink, but left white circles.
 Then I used Bernat Blanket yarn and made french knots just inside the outside of the white circles.

 I painted the pink paint very loosely because I didn’t want you to think it is hard.
 It’s actually painted quite sloppy.
 If you follow me, then you know I love things that are not perfect.